Atanda-taiwo/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-#!/bin/bash \nprint the absolute path name of the current working directory
+print the absolute path name of the current working directory